tsdataclinic/Vera/README.md

 ### With Docker on Windows

-Share your `c://` drive with Docker via your installed Docker's settings.
+Install [Docker Desktop for Windows](docs/update-for-windows).
+Then, share your `c://` drive with Docker via your installed Docker's settings.

 Then, from git bash enter the following: